ibm-cloud-architecture/refarch-jee-customerorder/Automation/README.md

 ![Server Configuration](https://github.com/ibm-cloud-architecture/refarch-jee/blob/master/static/imgs/automation/server.png)

 At this point, if you want to log back into the Admin Console, you should use a different set of credentials, now that we're connected to the remote LDAP as our user registry.
-Use the credentials below to login to the Admin Console:
+Use the new credentials to login to the Admin Console.

-**Username:** `uid=wasadmin,ou=caseinc,o=sample`
-**Password:** `websphereUser!`

 Please have a look at the [Server Configuration scripts](https://github.com/ibm-cloud-architecture/refarch-jee-customerorder/tree/was90-dev/Automation/Server_Configuration) to know them in detail.